deadratfink/jy-transform/docs/USAGE.md

 }
 ```

-Of course, you might have use cases wiht complex and/or huge logic where one function
+Of course, you often will have use cases with much more complex and/or huger logic where one function
 might be insufficient.
-This does not raise as a problem because you can create several
+This does not raise as a problem at all, because you can create several
-functions to be applied in the whole transformation process.
+functions to be applied in the whole transformation process by gathering them in one function.

 Let's assume we have some Promise functions to apply.
 For simplicity reasons we simulate
 these for the moment by three functions, each adding key-value to the given (empty) JSON
 object.

-**NOTE:** each has to return the `json` object!
+**BE AWARE:** each of them has to return the `json` object!

 ```javascript